Deploying and testing OpenStack is very easy

 A Little bit longer than the undercloud installation, but overcloud deployment is indeed much more complex.

---deploy yes ? well, each infrared command can be split into smaller command.
-We may want to run introspection first, but not the deployment.
+--deploy yes.well, each infrared command can be split into smaller commands.
+We may want to run introspection first, but not the actual deployment.
 So then we would have one command to run introspection and one command to deploy afterward.
-In such case the command with –introspection yes would also include –deploy no. In our case, we use one command to introspect and deploy the overcloud.
+In such case the command with –introspection yes would also include –deploy no. In our case, we decided to run introspection and deploy with one command.

 Great, we have OpenStack deployed.
 That wasn’t too hard, right? now, you may used to verify each one of your OpenStack deployments or you simply don’t believe that overcloud deployment can suddenly be that easy.
 For that, we can use the